OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter03-03-OrgBestPractices.md

 Whether or not a source uses your confidential tips infrastructure to reach you, you have a responsibility to consider their safety before you continue to communicate with a source.

-Think about who would care about this information being made public (eg., their employer).
+Think about who would care about this information being made public (such as their employer).
 What capabilities do they have to investigate the source of the tip?
 What are the potential consequences for your source if they are discovered?
 And then guide your source to the communications channels that will best protect them from surveillance.

 And when you're ready to publish, make sure you're not inadvertently revealing your source.